Dev5H0/moddable-game-api/README.md

 The idea is to make a game api that can be used locally with any frontend, and can be modded entirely through json.

 ## A basic explanation
-- The game is played using encounters.
+- The game is split into mpas, regions, zones, & encounters.
 - Encounters can modify variables through formulas and give items.
 - Encounters can be locked until you have an item, or have enough of a variable